jeremyjh/dialyxir/README.md

   * `--no-compile`         - do not compile even if needed.
   * `--no-check`           - do not perform (quick) check to see if PLT needs to be updated.
-  * `--ignore-exit-status` - display warnings but do not halt the VM or return an exit status code
+  * `--ignore-exit-status` - display warnings but do not halt the VM or return an exit status code.
-  *  `--format short`      - format the warnings in a compact format.
+  *  `--format short`      - format the warnings in a compact format, suitable for ignore file using Elixir term format.
-  *  `--format raw`        - format the warnings in format returned before Dialyzer formatting
+  *  `--format raw`        - format the warnings in format returned before Dialyzer formatting.
-  *  `--format dialyxir`   - format the warnings in a pretty printed format
+  *  `--format dialyxir`   - format the warnings in a pretty printed format.
-  *  `--format dialyzer`   - format the warnings in the original Dialyzer format
+  *  `--format dialyzer`   - format the warnings in the original Dialyzer format, suitable for ignore file using simple string matches.
-  *  `--format ignore_file` - format the warnings to be suitable for adding to "Elixir Term Format" ignore file
-  *  `--quiet`             - suppress all informational messages
+  *  `--quiet`             - suppress all informational messages.

 Warning flags passed to this task are passed on to `:dialyzer` - e.g.